4 Employee Feedback Examples: Plus How & When to Use Them

 Not all workplace recognition is created equal.
 We can share a gazillion manager performance review samples but the most meaningful feedback is honest and authentic.
 It's also tailored to how the employee likes to receive recognition and comes from their line manager.

-So, be sure to include prompts for your managers to give their reports praise that ticks all these boxes in your Performance Review Flow.
+Include prompts for your managers to give their reports praise that ticks all these boxes in your Performance Review Flow.

 Everyone needs some push to reach their potential at work, and managers are no exception.